willmendesneto/willmendesneto.github.io/content/posts/checking-your-build-in-snap-ci-via-nodebots-using-nodejs-and-arduino/index.md

   and management using Javascript.
 date: '2016-05-15T00:00:00.000Z'
 path: >-
-  /blog/checking-your-build-in-snap-ci-via-nodebots-using-nodejs-and-arduino
+  /posts/checking-your-build-in-snap-ci-via-nodebots-using-nodejs-and-arduino
 category: "post"
-lang: end
+lang: en
 layout: post
 author: Wilson Mendes
-tags: ['wordpress', 'jekyll']
+tags: ['nodejs', 'nodebots']
 ---

 The idea of this post is share some basic concepts about open hardware usage and management using Javascript.